 Journal of Clinical Bioinformatics is an open access, peer-reviewed online journal publishing original research on all aspects of the development of evidence-based approaches in bioinformatics and computational medicine, including data integration, methodologies, tools and models, for clinical and translational medicine.

-JCBi aims to elucidate how biological and medical information can be applied to the development of personalized healthcare, medication and therapies.
-JCBi is a forum for the translation of bioinformatics and computational methods into clinical and medical applications, as well as the advancement of our understanding of the molecular and cellular mechanisms of diseases.
+JCBi aims to elucidate how genetic, biological and medical information can be applied to the development of personalized healthcare, medication and therapies.
+JCBi is a forum for the translation of bioinformatics and computational methods into clinical and medical applications, as well as the advancement of our understanding of the molecular and cellular and regulatory mechanisms of disease.

 Topical areas include, but are not limited to:

-- the analysis of human data from high-throughput technologies and molecular imaging, biomedical sensors and instrumentations, and data from epidemiological and clinic measurements
+- the organisation, analysis and interpretation of human data from high-throughput technologies and molecular imaging, biomedical sensors and instrumentations, and data from epidemiological and clinic measurements

-- the combination of bioinformatics and medical informatics
+- the combination of bioinformatics, medical informatics and health care engineering

 All manuscripts will be peer reviewed by internationally recognized experts in the fields of clinical bioinformatics, bioinformatics and methodologies.
 Final decisions will be made by the Editors-in-Chief.